 It is important to note that not all of these options will come standard, so make sure that the rig you are looking to purchase has these options available, and that you order them in addition to your standard, included features.

 There’s nothing like finding a peaceful and quiet place to boondock.
-You’ve managed to find a place to camp that is remote and full of bountiful natural environments, as well as wildlife.
+You’ve managed to find a place to camp that’s remote and full of bountiful natural environments, as well as wildlife.
 It’s a beautiful experience!

-However, your Class C didn’t get the memo that peace and quiet is key to enjoying boondocking.
+However, your Class C didn’t get the memo that peace and quiet are key to enjoying boondocking.

 While Class Cs have grown quieter with more and more technological advances, these rigs are pretty noisy when turning the ignition, and the engine roar could interrupt the peace and quiet of wherever you have chosen to boondock.